zubinchopra/portaldocs/portal-sdk/templates/portalfx-telemetry-alerting-performance.md

 ### What is environment?

-Environment can be "*" or "portal.azure.com" or "ms.portal.azure.com" or "canary.portal.azure.com" or any other legit portal domain name. "*" represents all Azure Portal Production environments(*.portal.azure.com).
+Environment can be "&ast;" or "portal.azure.com" or "ms.portal.azure.com" or "canary.portal.azure.com" or any other legit portal domain name. "&ast;" represents all Azure Portal Production environments(*.portal.azure.com).

 ### What is performance configuration?